Why Africa, Why Kenya?

 Another issue I often hear about is cargo clearance.
 Despite improving logistics infrastructure, the delivered cost of a container shipment to Kenya does remain significantly higher than for container shipments landing in Europe or Asia.
 While there is room for improvement on the cost, clearance times at the Port of Mombasa have been reduced from over 11 days in 2010 to 3.5 days in 2022.
 This reduction occurred despite cargo consistently increasing over the past five years, from 27 million metric tons in 2016 to nearly 35 million metric tons in 2021.

 This is an excellent opportunity to put to rest the argument that Kenya is not a manufacturing country.
 True, Kenya has room to grow in this sector, but manufacturing is happening here.
-Let me give you a few examples.
+Let me give you a few examples of Kenya’s manufacturing prowess.

-Isuzu’s East Africa assembly plant has been operating in Nairobi since 1977, selling more than 90,000 units with over 15 models.
+- Isuzu has operated its East Africa assembly plant in Nairobi since 1977, selling more than 90,000 units with more than 15 models.

-There is also a robust and growing electric vehicle manufacturing and assembly industry in Kenya.
-Kenya is the future for Africa’s two- and three- wheel e-mobility and e-buses.
+- There is also a robust and growing e-mobility manufacturing and assembly industry in Kenya.
+Kenya is the future for Africa’s two- and three-wheel e-vehicles and e-buses.

 Brands are steadily moving production operations to Kenya from Sri Lanka, Bangladesh, Ethiopia, and China because of what Kenya has to offer.
 And more of this is on the way.